Make this cute Layered Paper Art Bunny to add to your Spring or Easter Decor! Below is the complete 3D Paper Art Bunny Cricut Tutorial.

 - Standard Grip Mat

 - Hot Glue (optional)

-The cut file for this project is completely ready to go!
-Simply click here and you will be taken to Cricut Design Space.
-The finished size as-is is 9×7 inches.
-If this size works for you then you can click on Make It.
-If you need to adjust the sizing, click on customize.
+The cut file for this project is completely ready to go on Cricut Design Space!
+The finished size as-is is 9x7 inches.
+If this size works for you then you can select Make It.
+If you need to adjust the sizing, select customize.

 Place the glitter paper onto the standard grip mat.
 Follow the prompts in Cricut Design Space to cut the pieces out.

 I cut this out on a Cricut Explore Air 2 but all Cricut machines cut glitter paper so it will work with any Cricut Cutting Machine.

 Once the pieces are cut, separate the pieces into the different sides of the bunny.

 Before the assembly, there are a couple places you want to add some pink ink to help accent the ears and the nose of the bunny.
 Make sure to add the ink to both sides of the layered paper art.

 Make sure that you have A LOT of adhesive foam dots because you are going to need them!
 For this project, you will use about 150+.
 Also, there are different thicknesses of foam dots.
 The thicker the foam dots the better the bunny will stand on its own.